BinerkeyBOI/Trident-XSS/README.md

 How it works:
 So after specifying your flags, data and script, Trident will run the python script to create the request then it will connect with `net.Dial()` with a timeout (Default 10 seconds) after creating the request it will send it to the target.

-Expectations for V 1.0.3:
+Expectations for V 1.0.3:\n
-    - Response.
+    - Response.\n
     - Success?